 This is an insidious piece of work.
 There are a lot of roulette system scams as you’re probably well aware, but WorldBestRouletteSystem.com ranks up there with the worst.
-Michael Davis (probably a fake name) has been operating this scam for a long time; he started it in 2006 – over 10 years of scamming!
+Michael Davis (probably a fake name) has been operating this scam for a long time; he started it in 2006 – nearly 15 years of scamming!

 The website is carefully designed to tell players what they want to hear, with lots of fake testimonials and yellow highlighted text.
 It’s a typical get rich quick sales page from the mid 00’s.
 The system itself is software program that uses a cover the table type system because it covers 35 numbers with 35 Straight Up bets.
 Let’s say that you’re betting $1 on each number, that would mean you bet $35 on every single spin, winning $1 each time one of your 35 numbers hits and losing $35 when the two numbers you’re not betting on hit.